 Magicycle Cruiser Line

 The 55 miles (88 km) range ceiling similarly impresses.
 Of course, that’s only possible if you don’t tax the motor too much.
-Thankfully, you get plenty of control over this with the e-bike’s 7 levels of pedal assist (with 1 offering the least assistance).
+Thankfully, you get plenty of control over this with the e-bike’s seven levels of pedal assist (with 1 offering the least assistance).

-Overall, the Cruiser line offers one of the most versatile and powerful e-bikes in the catalog and the market as a whole – without requiring you to shell out too much.
+Overall, the Cruiser line offers one of the most versatile and powerful e-bikes in the catalog and the market – without requiring you to shell out too much.
 The fact that the models even come with rear racks, kickstands, front lights, and full fenders without additional cost brings more bang for your buck.